Dariush Homayoon

 Daryoush Homayoun (داریوش همایون; 1928 – 2011) was an Iranian journalist, author, intellectual, and politician.
 He was the Minister of Information and Tourism in the cabinet of Jamshid Amouzegar, founder of the daily newspaper Ayandegan, and one-time high-ranking member of the Rastakhiz party.
-In exile he became one of the founders of the Constitutionalist Party of Iran.
+In exile, he became one of the founders of the Constitutionalist Party of Iran.
 He was famous for his analytical writings and largely impartial assessment of history.
-His outspoken manner, criticizing the Islamic Republic with harsh tones, but also directing his criticism at the Pahlavi policies, earned him respect of many, while at the same time creating many enemies.
+His outspoken manner, criticizing the Islamic Republic with harsh tones, but also directing his criticism at the Pahlavi policies, earned him the respect of many, while at the same time creating many enemies.
 He was one of the most influential Iranian opposition leaders in exile.

 Youth

 Homayoun was born in Tehran on 27 September 1928 and began his involvement in the political sphere at the age of fourteen.
 In his younger years he was a member of several Iranian parties, generally with nationalist views opposing the rise of leftist ideas and the influence of the Tudeh party, such as SUMKA.
 He began as a supporter of Mohammad Mossadegh but was imprisoned during Mossadegh's premiership.